-I think I’m going to give up my rule/guidance No. 3 (“Start each stage at the exact same point where the previous stage finished“).
+I think I’m going to give up my rule/guidance No. 3 (“Start each stage at the exact same point where the previous stage finished“), or at least become a lot more flexible with it.
 I’ve come to realise that with a full-time job, the vagaries of our weather, and the rural public transport system, it’s just going to be too hard making sure that the next walk always starts at the end of the last one.

 The weather is still pretty awful this weekend after Storm Dennis, but the forecast said that Sunday would be OK from noon onwards.
 However, there is no bus on a Sunday to or from Glasson Dock, so I’ve decided to do the next stage that had a bus service running, which was Overton to Heysham, which skips two sections.
 I’ll just have to fill in the gaps as soon as I can.